gmlang/masterr/_posts/r/2015-04-21-an-easy-way-to-make-ggplot2-plots-ezplot-part1.md

 published: true
 share: true
 ads: true
 ---

+### Updated October 4, 2018

-Do you love [ggplot2](http://ggplot2.org) plots?
-If you've worked with ggplot2 before, you know that to get a satisfying plot, you often need to use many detailed ggplot2 syntaxes, which are difficult to remember and time consuming to look up.
-Wouldn't it be awesome if there're simpler and intuitive syntaxes?
-The answer is yes and the package [ezplot](https://github.com/gmlang/ezplot) does exactly that.
+Do you love [ggplot2](http://ggplot2.org)?
+If you've worked with ggplot2 before, you know it often takes many lines of code to get a satisfying plot.
+The ggplot2 language has too many "words" and "expressions", which are difficult to remember and time consuming to look up.
+Wouldn't it be awesome if there's a simpler tool?
+The answer is [ezplot](https://github.com/gmlang/ezplot).
+It's a package based off ggplot2 that allows user to create high quality ggplot2 charts with zero or minimal effort of customization.
 In this and the next few posts, I'll demo how to use ezplot.

 #### Prerequisites
 1. Install a set of development tools